Cray-HPE/docs-csm/operations/node_management/Replace_a_Compute_Blade.md

     Reload DVS if it is running over the NMN.
 The recommendation is to run DVS over the HSN for simplified management and significant performance benefits.

-    For more information, see *HPE Cray Operating System Administration Guide: CSM on HPE Cray EX Systems (S-8024)*.
+    For more information, see *HPE User Services Software Administration Guide: CSM on HPE Cray EX Systems (S-8063)*.

 1. (`ncn-mw#`) Use boot orchestration to power on and boot the nodes.